nataha11/Messenger_1C/README.md

-A simple udp messenger.<br/>
+## Messenger_1C
+**Messenger_1C** is a simple UDP messenger.
 Server receives messages from up to 5 clients at the same time, sends this message to other clients and writes chat history to file chat.txt.<br/>

 Usage:<br/>
 1. Open terminal.<br/>